jenkinsci/plugin-pom/README.md

 ## Java support

 The plugin POM is designed for plugin builds with JDK 8 or above.
-Starting from Plugin POM `3.44`, support of Java 7 targets in Plugin POM is deprecated and has been removed in `4.0`, `jenkins.version>2.249.1` is expected to be used for most plugins.
+Starting from Plugin POM `4.40`, support of Java 17 was added.

 ## Incrementals